ValerioB88/ml-agents-visual-observations-docker-GPU/README.md

 print(time.time() - a)
 ```

 If it runs without errors, you are good to go!
 You should see the GPU running the Unity process and crunching numbers on your `nvidia-smi` terminal.
-I got an increase of 2x with this configuration, compared to the `xvfb` trick I was using before.
+I got a speed-up of 2x with this configuration, compared to the `xvfb` trick I was using before.
 This is _not great_, but **better**.
 However, I can at least assume that the bottleneck now is not due to Unity3D rendering: it may be due to socket transfer, or to the rest of my Unity scene that is not 3D related.
 Take this image and mix it up with your own.
 Enjoy!